evanrobinson2/luna2-app/project-luna.md

 import re
 import secrets  # for fallback random localpart (if needed)

-from nio import RoomMessageText, InviteMemberEvent, RoomMemberEvent
+from nio import RoomMessageText, InviteMemberEvent, RoomMemberEvent, AsyncClient

 # Adjust these imports to match your new layout:
 import luna.luna_personas